ZimengXiong/basicsvm/content/docs-site/use/go-board-basics.md

 # Your First Go Board Project

-You will make an LED blink, then turn the four LEDs into a binary counter.
+A starter LED blink and counter excercise!

 The Go Board has a Lattice iCE40HX1K FPGA, four LEDs, four buttons, a 25 MHz clock, USB programming, and onboard flash.
 Unlike a microcontroller, the Verilog below describes circuits that all exist at once.

-Your Verilog goes through Yosys, nextpnr-ice40, and icepack before it becomes the `.bin` file you put on the board.
-You will run each part of that process.
+Your Verilog will go through Yosys, nextpnr-ice40, and icepack before it becomes the `.bin` file you put on the board.

 ## Get the board ready